Fahad-sec/CS50-Cybersecurity-SOLVEK/README.md

 ### 2. Brute Force Password Cracker
 📄 brute_force_demo.py
 Demonstrates a brute force attack by using all possible character combinations until a target is matched.
 It is a great way to demonstrate and understand how insecure a short password can be.

+### 3. File Encryptor

+A simpe Python script to encrypt and decrypt files using Fernet symmetric encryption.

+## Features
+- Generates and stores encrytion key
+- Encrypts and file into ".encrypted" format
+- Decrypts back into ".decrypted"
+- easy to use
+## Usage
+1. Place a txt file ("example.txt") in the directory.
+2. Run "python3 encrypt_decrypt.py"
+3. check for "encrypted" and "decrypted" files created

+## warning
+DO NOT UPLOAD YOU "SECRET.KEY' file anywhere.
+This key could decrypt you files.

+## License
+MIT